nkalexiou/appsecguy/docs/blog/posts/langgraph-101.md

 title:  "Langgraph notes on state and memory"
 date:   2025-07-18
 categories:
+    - Langgraph, Langchain
-    - Langgraph
+    - AI
-description: "Langgraph notes on state and memory
+description: "Langgraph notes on state and memory"
 tags:
+    - Langgraph, Langchain
-    - Langgraph
+    - AI
 ---

 Learning langgraph is cool, but clearing our the basic terminology is important.
 There are my notes on State and Memory, what they are, how to use them and when.